sam-hatley/newsbot/README.md

-# A Bot for a terrible Twitter Newsfeed
+# The Harrow Twitter Newsbot

 Like many people, I live in a city district: it's quite easy to get news on what's happening in the city at large, but there are few options when I want to keep abreast of what's happening in my local area.
 Thankfully, my local area has a news organization that's quite active on Twitter.